Sri Lanka - Cuba Relations

 Diplomatic relations between Sri Lanka and the Republic of Cuba were established on 29th July 1959 following the recognition of the new revolutionary Government of Cuba led by Fidel Castro.

 Cuba established its resident diplomatic Mission in Colombo in 1960 while the Sri Lanka Embassy in Havana was established on 10th March 1987 following the arrival of Vice Admiral A.H.A De Silva, first Ambassador in Havana.
 He presented his credentials to His Excellency the Vice President Dr. Carlos Rafael Rodríguez on 13th March 1987.
 The Sri Lanka Ambassador in Havana is also concurrently accredited to six other Latin American countries.
-They are Dominican Republic, Ecuador, El Salvador, Honduras, Jamaica and Venezuela.
+They are the Bolivarian Republic of Venezuela, Republic of Ecuador, Dominican Republic, Jamaica, Republic of El Salvador, Republic of Honduras, Commonwealth of Dominica, Republic of Panama and the Republic of Haiti.

 Cuba and Sri Lanka both are members of Non-aligned movement.
 Cuba hosted the 1979 Non-Aligned Summit and played a leading role.
 Since the establishment of its revolutionary government, Cuba has been playing a prominent role in international affairs.